KSP-KOS/KOS/README.md

 ### Basic Functions

     ABS(1).             // Returns absolute value of input. e.g. 1
-    MOD(21,6).          // Returns remainder of an integer division. e.g. 3
+    CEILING(1.887).     // Rounds up to the nearest whole number. e.g. 2
     FLOOR(1.887).       // Rounds down to the nearest whole number. e.g. 1
-    CEILING(1.887).     // Rounds up to the nearest whole number. e.g. 2
+    LN(5)               // Gives the natural log of the provided number LOG10(5)            // Gives the log base 10 of the provided number MOD(21,6).          // Returns remainder of an integer division. e.g. 3 MIN(0,100).         // Returns The lower of the two e.g. 0
+    MAX(0,100).         // Returns The higher of the two e.g. 100
     ROUND(1.887).       // Rounds to the nearest whole number. e.g. 2
     ROUND(1.887, 2).    // Rounds to the nearest place value. e.g. 1.89
-    LN(5)               // Gives the natural log of the provided number LOG10(5)            // Gives the log base 10 of the provided number SQRT(7.89).         // Returns square root. e.g. 2.80891438103763
+    SQRT(7.89).         // Returns square root. e.g. 2.80891438103763

 ### Trigonometric Functions